MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/architecture.md

 ![text](media/windowsnetworkstack-simple.png)

-The first time the docker engine runs, it will create a default NAT network, 'nat', which uses an internal vSwitch and a Windows component named `WinNAT`.
-If there are any pre-existing external vSwitches on the host which were created through PowerShell or Hyper-V Manager, they will also be available to Docker using the *transparent* network driver and can be seen when you run the ``docker network ls`` command.
+The first time the Docker Engine runs, it will create a default NAT network, 'nat', which uses an internal vSwitch and a Windows component named `WinNAT`.
+If there are any pre-existing external vSwitches on the host which were created through PowerShell or Hyper-V Manager, they will also be available to Docker using the *transparent* network driver and can be seen when you run the `docker network ls` command.

 ![text](media/docker-network-ls.png)